 - Exeter Diocese strategy, 2010-20 (pdf)

 - NOTE: This pdf refers to the old website exeterstf.org.uk, which was retired when ecochurchsouthwest.org.uk was published.
-You can find much of the old content here on the Faith in Action section of the Diocese’s website.
+You can find much of the old content here on the Environment and Climate Change section of the Diocese’s website.
 In particular, please see the reports “Diocese of Exeter Shrinking the Footprint: Report on Activities 2007-09” and “Diocese of Exeter – Shrinking the Footprint Achievements 2006-2016”.

 - The 10:10 campaign asked people and organisations to pledge to reduce their carbon emissions by 10% in 2010, and it generated a lot of momentum to keep going.
 10:10 are now known as We Are Possible.